 "... there is an urgency to develop appropriate definitions of neurologic complications of SS and clear parameters for clinical improvement.”

-It is alarming that so little is known about how to assess and treat neurologic complications.
+It is frustrating that so little is known about how to assess and treat neurologic complications.